-We’re going to look closely at the humidity and heating requirements of ball pythons.
-You’ll find out what range you should aim for, and how to make adjustments should you need to.
-You’ll also discover what equipment is required for monitoring and regulating conditions inside the vivarium.
+We’re going to look more closely at humidity and heating for a ball python’s tank.
+You’ll find out what range you should aim for and how to make vital adjustments.
+You’ll also find out what equipment is required for monitoring and regulating living conditions inside the vivarium.

 - 1 What Is the Ideal Humidity for a Ball Python Vivarium?